 - He has faith in himself and he can totally make this high-value sale. (positive self-talk)

 Not all of these sentences represent everyone’s self-talk.
 Self-talk is subjective and nuanced.
 You can reflect on how you do it and then change the first-person elements to third-person elements.
 Self-talk is very close to self-affirmations – things we say to ourselves to affirm some aspect of our psyche.
 You might find this article on how and when self-affirmations work (or don’t work).

 Anxiety leads to and is comprised of emotionally charged thoughts.
-There is a tonne of self-referential behavior and self-talk.
+There is a tonne of self-referential (addressing yourself) behavior and self-talk.
 This technique seems very promising as a handy mental tool to alleviate anxiety, gain emotional clarity, and lower stress in anxiety-inducing situations.

 You should know something else about this psychological distance I am talking about.
 This is a function of a broader theory called the construal level theory.
 Simply put, construal level theory describes the level at which one can understand psychological events.
 Construal levels can range from high to low.
 It describes the level of details at which you process something – also known as “psychological distance.”
 You can assess the construal level by asking – “How closely am I looking at things?” and “How close am I to mental things?”
 Third-person talk removes you from your immediate “self” and changes the construal level.

 An overview of the construal level theory

 - Construal level posits that people construe/understand events (psychological and physical) at multiple levels, distances, and depth